vercel/turborepo/packages/devlow-bench/README.md

 Run with `BROWSER_OUTPUT=1` to show the output of the browser.

+Run with `HEADLESS=false` to show the actual browser window.

 ## Shell operations

 The `devlow-bench` package provides a few helper functions to run operations in the shell.